-- 1 A large area at Security Gate 49 consists of asphalt cover over North Second Street.
-A small - 2 building serves as a guard shack.
-The Mallinckrodt Security Gate 49 area is not within the - defined uranium-ore processing area; therefore, only radiological PCOCs were evaluated. - 4 Land use at Security Gate 49 is industrial. - 5 An accessible soil area of approximately 603 ft2 (56 m2) at Security Gate 49 was remediated in - 6 2006 pursuant to the 1998 ROD.
-During the remediation of accessible soil at the Security Gate - 7 49 area, approximately 16 bank cubic yards (12.2 m3) were excavated, loaded into rail cars and - 8 shipped to a properly licensed, out-of-state disposal facility.
-The RA and compliance with 1998 - 9 ROD requirements are documented in the USACE (2010) document entitled: Post-Remedial - 10 Action Report and Final Status Survey Evaluation for the Accessible Soils within the St. Louis - 11 Downtown Site Northeast Corner of Plant 9 and Security Gate Number 49 Area, Revision 0.
-The - 12 Post Remedial Action Report and Final Status Survey Evaluation for the Accessible Soils at this - property indicate that the accessible areas meet the 1998 ROD remediation goals and achieve an - 14 acceptable risk. - 15 Inaccessible soil areas (i.e. areas addressed by the ISOU) associated with Security Gate 49 are - located beneath the asphalt cover of North Second Street and beneath the guard shack.
-To - support the RI/BRA, a GWS was conducted and two inaccessible soil samples were collected at - 18 the Mallinckrodt Security Gate 49 area.
-In addition, because this area is also associated with - 19 North Second Street, two systematic soil samples were collected in this area as part of the - 20 roadway characterization for the RI/BRA.
-The sample results were evaluated in the RI/BRA for - 21 human health risks, the results of which are discussed in Section 5.2.
+A large area at Security Gate 49 consists of asphalt cover over North Second Street.
+A small building serves as a guard shack.
+The Mallinckrodt Security Gate 49 area is not within the defined uranium-ore processing area; therefore, only radiological PCOCs were evaluated.

+Land use at Security Gate 49 is industrial.

+An accessible soil area of approximately 603 square feet (ft2) (56 m2) at Security Gate 49 was remediated in 2006 pursuant to the 1998 ROD.
+During the remediation of accessible soil at the Security Gate 49 area, approximately 16 bank cubic yards (12.2 m3) were excavated, loaded into rail cars and shipped to a properly licensed, out-of-state disposal facility.
+The RA and compliance with 1998 ROD requirements are documented in the USACE (2010) document entitled: Post-Remedial Action Report and Final Status Survey Evaluation for the Accessible Soils within the St. Louis Downtown Site Northeast Corner of Plant 9 and Security Gate Number 49 Area, Revision 0.
+The Post-Remedial Action Report and FSSE for the Accessible Soils at this property indicate that the accessible areas meet the 1998 ROD remediation goals and achieve an acceptable risk.

+Inaccessible soil areas (i.e. areas addressed by the ISOU) associated with Security Gate 49 are located beneath the asphalt cover of North Second Street and beneath the guard shack.
+To support the RI/BRA, a GWS was conducted and two inaccessible soil samples were collected at the Mallinckrodt Security Gate 49 area.
+In addition, because this area is also associated with North Second Street, two systematic soil samples were collected in this area as part of the roadway characterization for the RI/BRA.
+The sample results were evaluated in the RI/BRA for human health risks, the results of which are discussed in Section 5.2.

-22 3.8.2 DT-4 South - Gunther Salt
+3.8.2 DT-4 South - Gunther Salt

-- DT-4 is essentially comprised of two city blocks diagonal from each other at the intersection of - Buchanan and Hall Streets.
-DT-4 South is bordered to the north by Buchanan Street, to the east by - 25 the BNSF RR, to the south by Dock Street, and to the west by Hall Street.
-DT-4 South is located - approximately 400 ft south of the southern border of Plant 7 South.
-DT-4 South has an area of - 27 approximately 8.9 acres (36,017 m2) and is one of two parcels (i.e., DT-4 North and DT-4 South) - owned by the Gunther Salt Company. - 29 The Gunther Salt Company is a family-owned and operated supplier of rock, solar, and evaporated - 30 salt for a variety of water softening, ice control, agricultural, food processing, and industrial uses. - The area surrounding DT-4 South consists of primarily industrial and commercial facilities. - Prior to 1964, DT-4 South was an unpaved lot used for parking.
-Between 1964 and 1968 a large - building was constructed in the center of this property, and the remainder of the property was - 34 paved.
-Between 1996 and 1998 the DT-4 South building was extended to the current - configuration with a 22,000-ft2 (2,043.9-m2) addition.
-DT-4 South is currently used for the bulk - 36 storage and staging of salt and water conditioning materials by the Gunther Salt Company.
-The - building is used to store packaged salt products.
-The property also includes open storage areas. - 38 DT-4 South is fenced/access-controlled on all sides and paved with asphalt. - 39 The DT-4 South property was not included in the RI activities at the SLDS during the 1990s, - 40 though pre-design investigation (PDI) characterization activities were conducted between 2001 - and 2004.
-Data from radiological analyses indicated that remediation would be required in two - 42 isolated accessible areas on the very eastern edge of the property and a third area at the northern - edge of the property.
-Remediation was completed in June 2006, which included the excavation - of the two small areas located adjacent to the eastern property boundary as well as the third area
+DT-4 is essentially comprised of two city blocks diagonal from each other at the intersection of Buchanan and Hall Streets.
+DT-4 South is bordered to the north by Buchanan Street, to the east by the BNSF RR, to the south by Dock Street, and to the west by Hall Street.
+DT-4 South is located approximately 400 ft (122 m) south of the southern border of Plant 7 South.
+DT-4 South has an area of approximately 8.9 acres (36,017 m2) and is one of two parcels (i.e., DT-4 North and DT-4 South) owned by the Gunther Salt Company.

+The Gunther Salt Company is a family-owned and operated supplier of rock, solar, and evaporated salt for a variety of water softening, ice control, agricultural, food processing, and industrial uses.

+The area surrounding DT-4 South consists of primarily industrial and commercial facilities.

+Prior to 1964, DT-4 South was an unpaved lot used for parking.
+Between 1964 and 1968 a large building was constructed in the center of this property, and the remainder of the property was paved.
+Between 1996 and 1998 the DT-4 South building was extended to the current configuration with a 22,000-ft2 (2,043.9-m2) addition.
+DT-4 South is currently used for the bulk storage and staging of salt and water conditioning materials by the Gunther Salt Company.
+The building is used to store packaged salt products.
+The property also includes open storage areas.
+DT-4 South is fenced/access-controlled on all sides and paved with asphalt.